All, Realty, Facility Management

 In this article, we will be uncovering the main differences between facility and property management.

-Through facility management, day to day operations of buildings are managed which includes repairs, energy management, utilities, landscaping, physical security, and overall maintenance.
+You can enhance the value of your real estate assets by keeping in mind some key fundamentals of facility management through facility management, day to day operations of buildings are managed which includes repairs, energy management, utilities, landscaping, physical security, and overall maintenance.

 On the other hand, property management includes managing the property that is typically owned by another entity or person.
 Property managers work on behalf of the owners to preserve the property while also generating income.